edumarin/edumarin.github.io/_pages/about.md

 # About Me

-I am a Researcher at [Telefonica Research](https://www.telefonica.com/en/web/innovation/core-innovation/research) in Barcelona, Spain.
+I am a Research Scientist at [Telefonica Research](https://www.telefonica.com/en/web/innovation/core-innovation/research) in Barcelona, Spain.

 My research interests lie in the areas of Networks and Security.
 Currently, my work focuses on the security of new networking and computing paradigms such as Software Defined Networking (SDN), P4, Network Function Virtualisation (NFV), Containers or Serverless Computing.